pinobatch/nrom-template/README.md

         yum install make automake gcc gcc-c++ python3 python3-pillow

-Because cc65 is a fairly niche tool, and because part of the package once had non-free restrictions on distribution, your Linux distribution's default repository might not provide cc65.
+Because cc65 is a fairly niche tool, and because part of the package once had non-free restrictions on distribution, your distribution's default repository might not provide cc65.
+Recent versions of Debian and Ubuntu provide it through `sudo apt install cc65`.
 If not, you can install it from source code.

 1. Visit [cc65 on GitHub].